operatorit/SOTA_Visualisation_Pack/README.md

 # SOTA Visualisation Pack
 by [operatorIT.pl](operatorIT.pl) / SQ9NIL

 **Project is currently under major changes.
-Documentation will be updated accordingly.**
+Documentation is under update.**

 # What SOTA is?

 SOTA (Summits On The Air) is an activity designed for radio amateurs (called also HAMs) who like hiking.
-It is about communication via ration between an activator - operator who climbed a designated summit (map available at https://sotl.as/map) - and chasers - all other operators.
+It is about communication via radio between an activator - operator who climbed a designated summit (map available at https://sotl.as/map) - and chasers - all other operators.
 Call (or QSO) may be done with the use of telegraphy (morse code), voice or data transmission on any band available for radio amateurs.
 To make a successfull call, both operators need to exchange reports, which say how they hear each other, and log it into a log.
 SOTA results are then uploaded into https://www.sotadata.org.uk/en/ webpage.

 You can find all information about SOTA programme at https://www.sota.org.uk/.

+This project provides a live map of SOTA activations currently ongoing (understand by default as "spotted less than 1 hour ago") as a Dash Leaflet map.
+As a legacy module, also script to visualise chases from imported log is available in ./log_visualisation folder, but it is not further developed (so far).

 # Project structure

 .
-├── docs
+├── docs # graphics for this documentaiton
-    └── full_log.jpg├── __init__.py
+├── log_visualistion # legacy module for chasers visualisation based on log
+    ├── chaser_visualiser.ipynb
+    ├── chaser_visualiser.py
+    └── SOTAlog.adi # example log
 ├── tests
+    ├── conftest.py # mocks for tests
     ├── test_spotsdownloader_init.py
     └── test_SpotsDownloader.py
-├── chaser_visualiser.ipynb
+├── __init__.py
-├── chasers_visualiser.py
+├── .gitignore
-├── config.py
+├── config.py # script configuration
 ├── pyproject.toml
-├── pytest.in
+├── pytest.ini
 ├── README.md -> **you are here**
 ├── requirements.txt
-├── SOTAlog.adi
 ├── spots_map.ipynb
-├── spots_visualiser_dashboard.py
 ├── spots_visualiser.py
 ├── SpotsDownloader.py
-├── summits_errors.txt
-└── summitslist.csv
+└── summitslist.csv # list of SOTA summits - please update before running

 # Pack contents